Gibraltar Nature Reserve: Birds

 The Rock of Gibraltar, at the head of the Strait, is a prominent headland, which accumulates migrating birds during the passage periods.
 The vegetation on the Rock, unique in southern Iberia, provides a temporary home for many species of migratory birds that stop to rest and feed before continuing migration for their crossing over the sea and desert.
 In spring, they return to replenish before continuing their journeys to Western Europe, journeys which may take them as far as Greenland or Russia.

 The Rock has been identified as an Important Bird Area by BirdLife International because it is a migratory bottleneck, or choke point, for an estimated 250,000 raptors that cross the Strait annually, and because it supports breeding populations of Barbary partridges and lesser kestrels.

 Invertebrates

 There are many insects in the reserve.
 In the late summer, praying mantises are conspicuous, as are dragonflies crossing the strait.
-33 species of butterfly have been observed, including the Cleopatra, two-tailed pasha, swallowtail, Spanish festoon and striped grayling.
+33 species of butterfly have been observed, including the Cleopatra, two-tailed pasha, swallowtail, Spanish festoon and striped greyling.
 Moths that may be seen at times include the burnet moth, hummingbird hawkmoth, striped hawkmoth and cream-spot tiger.
 The most notable spider is the large, black and hairy Gibraltar funnel-web spider.
 The fast and aggressive Scolopendra cingulata centipede is also notable.
 Both the spider and the centipede have venomous but not fatal bites.